AlexFloareaVT/Alex_Floarea_DS/README.md

 ***
 ## Summary
 Alex Floarea -ETERNAL- for DiffSinger is an AI Singer utilizing the DiffSinger engine through OpenUTAU!
-They have a masculine voice with a British accent and can sing in English, Japanese, Chinese, Korean, Spanish and Thai!
+They have a masculine voice with a British accent and can sing in English, Japanese, Chinese, Korean, French, Spanish and Thai!
 (Plus many more through phoneme manipulation!)

 ***